aasim-maverick/aasim-maverick.github.io/_posts/2025-06-01-The-Project.md

 ## **Dense vs Sparse: A Quick Primer**

-A dense representation of a polynomial sotres every coefficent in a list, even zeroes, in an ascending or descending order of degree of the monomials.
+A dense representation of a polynomial stores every coefficent in a list, even zeroes, in an ascending or descending order of degree of the monomials.

 For example, let's say we have the following univariate polynomial: